particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

-### Device OS 6.1.1 2024-06-21

-Device OS 6.1.1 is now in Device Restore USB, Hex Generator, etc..
-Note that this releases is for Gen 3 (nRF52) only; it is not supported on P2, Photon 2, and M-SoM (RTL872x).

 ### FeatherAB1805-Li fix 2024-06-14

 Updated the design files for [FeatherAB1805-Li](/hardware/best-practices/watchdog-timers/#featherwing-ab1805-li) to add a missing pull-up resistor that would affect using it with the Photon 2.